GoogleCloudPlatform/pulltop/README.md

 it cannot interfere with the acknowledgement of messages destined for other subscriptions on the specified topic.

-## Configuration

-The subscription acknowledgement deadline and maximum number of locally-queueable messages are configured in the `subscriberConfig` section of `package.json` and can be adjusted for your use case before running `npm install`.

 ## See also

 `pulltop` is used (alongside `websocketd`) to [Stream Pub/Sub messages over Websockets](https://cloud.google.com/solutions/streaming-cloud-pub-sub-messages-over-websockets) and in the package [gke-pubsub-websocket-adapter](https://github.com/GoogleCloudPlatform/gke-pubsub-websocket-adapter).